cell-core/cell-core.github.io/_pages/about.md

   - /about.html
 ---
 # <a id="Home"></a> About Me
 My name is Zhezhi Lei.
-I am persuing my M.S. degree in Computer Engineering at National University of Singapore (NUS), with an expected graduation in December 2024.
+I am currently persuing my M.S. degree in Computer Engineering at National University of Singapore (NUS), with an expected graduation in December 2024.
 During my master's studies, I am a member of XXX Lab, supervised by [Professor Shuzhi Sam Ge](https://cde.nus.edu.sg/ece/staff/ge-shuzhi-sam/), where I conducted research on motion planning with uncertainty in multi-agent systems.
 Before coming to NUS, I received my B.E. degree in Robotics Engineering from Harbin Engineering University, China.

 Currently, I am working on an NUS student research project at Singapore Institute of Manufacturing Technology (SimTech) at the Agency for Science, Technology and Research ([A*STAR](https://www.a-star.edu.sg/)), where I collaborate with [Dr. Haiyue Zhu](https://scholar.google.com/citations?hl=en&user=uO_R9wQAAAAJ) on projects focusing on object detection in robot grasping.